 - P13.
 The medians of a triangle determine six equivalent triangles. - P14.
 The midpoint of the hypotenuse of a right triangle is equidistant from the three vertices. - P15.
-The lengths of the sides of any triangle are proportional to the sines of the angles opposite these sides (sine law). - P16.
+The lengths of the sides of any triangle are proportional to the sines of the angles opposite these sides (sine law) - P16.
 The square of the length of a side of any triangle is equal to the sum of the squares of the lengths of the other two sides, minus twice the product of the lengths of the other two sides multiplied by the cosine of the contained angle (cosine law). - P17.
-Any diameter perpendicular to a chord divides that chord and each of the arcs that it subtends into two congruent parts. - P18.
-The measure of an inscribed angle is one-half the measure of its intercepted arc. - P19.
+Regular polygons have the smallest perimeter of all equivalent polygons with n sides. - P18.
+Of two equivalent regular convex polygons, the polygon with the most sides will have the smaller perimeter.
+(Ultimately, an equivalent circle will have the smaller perimeter.) - P19.
+Cubes have the largest volume of all rectangular prisms with the same total surface area. - P20.
+Spheres have the largest volume of all solids with the same total surface area. - P21.
+Cubes have the smallest total surface area of all rectangular prisms with the same volume. - P22.
+Any diameter perpendicular to a chord divides that chord and each of the arcs that it subtends into two congruent parts. - P23.
+The measure of an inscribed angle is one-half the measure of its intercepted arc. - P24.
 If a line is perpendicular to a radius of a circle at the endpoint of the radius in the circle, the line is tangent to the circle.
-The converse is also true. - P20.
-In a circle or in congruent circles, two congruent chords are equidistant from the centre and vice versa. - P21.
-Two parallel lines, be they secants or tangents, intercept two congruent arcs of a circle. - P22.
-If point P is located outside circle O, and if segments PA and PB are tangents to that circle at points A and B respectively, then OP bisects angle APB and the length of segment PA is equal to the length of segment PB. - P23.
-The measure of an angle located between the circumference and the centre of a circle is one-half the sum of the measures of the arcs intercepted by the angle and its vertical angle. - P24.
-The measure of an angle located outside a circle is one-half the difference of the measures of the intercepted arcs. - P25.
-If two chords of a circle intersect in its interior, the product of the lengths of the segments of one chord is equal to the product of the lengths of the segments of the other chord. - P26.
-If secants PAB and PCD of a circle have the same external endpoint P, then $\overline{MPA} \times \overline{MPB} = \overline{MPC} \times \overline{MPD}$
+The converse is also true. - P25.
+In a circle or in congruent circles, two congruent chords are equidistant from the centre and vice versa. - P26.
+Two parallel lines, be they secants or tangents, intercept two congruent arcs of a circle. - P27.
+If point P is located outside circle O, and if segments PA and PB are tangents to that circle at points A and B respectively, then OP bisects angle APB and the length of segment PA is equal to the length of segment PB. - P28.
+The measure of an angle located between the circumference and the centre of a circle is one-half the sum of the measures of the arcs intercepted by the angle and its vertical angle. - P29.
+The measure of an angle located outside a circle is one-half the difference of the measures of the intercepted arcs.

+- P30.
+If two chords of a circle intersect in its interior, the product of the lengths of the segments of one chord is equal to the product of the lengths of the segments of the other chord. - P31 If secants PAB and PCD of a circle have the same external endpoint P, then $m\overline{PA} \times m\overline{PB} = m\overline{PC} \times m\overline{PD}$.